 A Region becomes the Campus

 The region of Tuttlingen has one of the strongest economies in the state and across Germany.
-Industry is dominated by small and medium-sized enterprises mainly in the medical engineering, mechanical and plant engineering, metal-working, precision tool engineering, machine tools, sensors and control technology and automation and production engineering sectors.
+Industry is dominated by small and medium-sized enterprises mainly in the medical engineering, mechanical and plant engineering, metalworking, precision tool engineering, machine tools, sensors and control technology and automation and production engineering sectors.

-The university campus in Tuttlingen came into existance as a result of the needs of these industries.
+The university campus in Tuttlingen came into existence as a result of the needs of these industries.
 To remain sustainable and competitive, highly-skilled workers are needed and an academic institution supports these demands.
 This is the motivation behind the idea of setting up a completely new type of university institution: one which is unique in terms of sponsorship, organization and teaching.

 The idea of founding a technical university in the Tuttlingen area was already being discussed in the 1990s.
 Tuttlingen presented its ideas to the Ministry of Education within the framework of the state "Hochschule 2012" programme which recognized the high demand for more study places.